utshomax/postman-docs/src/pages/docs/postman-cli/postman-cli-run-collection.md

 warning: false
 tags:
   - "Postman CLI"
 ---

-You can use the Postman CLI to manually run and test collections.
+You can use the Postman CLI to manually run collections to test the functionality of your API.
 You can also use the Postman CLI to automate collection runs on CI/CD pipelines.

 When the Postman CLI runs a collection, the collection and its tests execute locally and the results are sent to Postman servers as an API call.